ryanjmarcus/vt-hokiespa-courses-api/README.md

-# Virginia Tech Hokiespa Scraper
+# Virginia Tech HokieSpa Courses Fetch
 This script allows you to return a JSON array of every course offered for the given semester.
 This is much easier than scraping the Timetable. <br/>

 ## How to Run